 What Is Hair Miniaturization?

-This enzyme converts testosterone into DHT, which then binds to the androgen receptors (located in dermal papilla cells).
+The enzyme 5-alpha reductase converts testosterone into the more potent DHT, which then binds to the androgen receptors in the dermal papilla cells at the base of hair follicles.
 That, in turn, modifies the hair growth cycle.
 The anagen (growing) phase is reduced to a few weeks or months instead of 2-8 years.

 What Causes Hair Miniaturization?

-Dihydrotestosterone influences hair miniaturization in androgenetic alopecia.
+Dihydrotestosterone influences miniaturization of hair follicles in androgenetic alopecia.
 However, there are other theories that also explain why it happens.

 According to research published in the International Journal of Trichology, the arrector pili muscle (APM) plays an important role in this regard.